Presidency University, Kolkata: Transformation to university

 also includes as its members 2019 Economics Nobel Prize winner Abhijit Banerjee, Ashoke Sen, Sabyasachi Bhattacharya, Nayanjot Lahiri, Himadri Pakrashi, Rahul Mukerjee and Isher Judge Ahluwalia, Swapan Kumar Chakravorty.
 Sukanta Chaudhuri resigned from the committee in 2012.

 The entrance of the campus is marked with a small guardhouse on the left.
 On the wall of the guard room is a plaque dedicated to durwan (guard) Ram Eqbal Singh, who died defending the institute from rioters.
 The university held its bicentenary celebrations in 2017.

 Campus

 New Town campus

 The New Town campus of Presidency University is located in Kolkata, near the Biswa Bangla Convention Centre, The campus spans 10 acres with two 14-storey towers, the campus was inaugurated in February 2019 by the Chief Minister of West Bengal, Mamata Banerjee, and classes likely began in July 2019.
 It was built at a cost of Rs 183 crore over two years, reflecting a significant investment in educational infrastructure.
 The campus houses five advanced study centers, enhancing its research and academic offerings School of Biotechnology (integrated with School of Crop Technology), School of Astrophysics, School of Earth Sciences, School of Public Policy, School of Data Informatics, Cyber Security, and Big Data.

+Himalayan Centre of Presidency University

+Established as the third campus of Presidency University, Kolkata, the Himalayan Centre at Dow Hill, Kurseong, is an expansion into specialized research and higher education.
+Inaugurated following an announcement in August 2015 by West Bengal Chief Minister Mamata Banerjee, the project was backed by an initial state government investment of ₹30 crore, The campus was designed to leverage the unique geographical and ecological vantage point of the Eastern Himalayas.

+As of July 2025, the university began recruiting key administrative and academic positions.

+The campus focuses on academic disciplines including Public Administration, Astrophysics and Space Sciences, and Himalayan Geological Studies and Tectonics.
+A defining feature is the proposed astronomical observatory, intended to be the first of its kind in the region.
+Additionally, the university has utilized this site for research in Climate Change, Biodiversity, and Social Anthropology, specifically documenting the indigenous cultures of the hills.